startrekthefleet/fleet-workspace-image/README.md

-# LearnTeachCode Workspace (Kasm Image)
+# Artifactory Workspace (Kasm Image)

 ## Introduction

-This repo provides a workspace for the [LearnTeachCode resource page](https://github.com/LearnTeachCode/code-coffee-compendium/) based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
+This repo provides an iiac workspace for generating artifacts based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
 The workspace is configured with the following software:

 - git cli
 - [Keychain](https://www.funtoo.org/Keychain)